Kjili/boardgame-quickrules/root.rst

   | fighting warriors with relics can be hard, so focus on weak spots with no relic or weakly protected relics
   | destroy unprotected relics for extra points

-**Attribution**: Strategies for most factions gained thanks to Lord of the Board and Legendary Tactics on Youtube
+**Attribution**: Strategies for most factions gained from own games and thanks to Lord of the Board and Legendary Tactics on Youtube

 Suggested Faction Combinations
 ------------------------------